wormdotdev/worm.dev/content/blog/creatine/index.md

 ---

 Hey, meatsuits.
 I'm of the opinion that most people stand to benefit from supplementing creatine.
 I'll try to lay out my argument for why.
 I'm not the first or the only to [make this argument](https://www.sciencedirect.com/science/article/pii/S1756464621002176), nor do I have any illusions that I will do it more rigorously, or convincingly.
-I have just seen benefits from it myself, and wanted to review the evidence and the mechanisms.
+I have just seen benefits from it myself, and want to review the evidence and the mechanisms.

 I think that it stands high, if not at the top, of the list of actually useful supplements - an example of a supplement that does not just result in expensive urine.